trilitech/tezos-developer-docs/docs/tutorials/build-files-archive-with-dal.md

 ### Task 4.
 Fetching and Storing the Full Slot

-There is only one thing left in order to complete our files archive.
+There is only one thing left in order to complete our file archive.
 We can do that by modifying the `run` function as follows.